Last Updated on

 For women, these toxins can disrupt the menstrual cycle or sex hormone production and reduce fertility, while men may have low hormone levels, a lower sex drive, a reduction of sperm or semen amount, or even erectile dysfunction.

 Even if your weight is just right, exercising too hard or for too long can affect your chances of conception.
 A 2012 study found that women with a BMI under 25 who exercised vigorously for more than five hours a week had a harder time getting pregnant.

 That doesn’t mean you need to give up your exercise completely though.

 The experts suggest that regular, moderate exercise slightly increased fertility for all women, whether they were normal in weight, overweight or obese.

 Ovulation Disorders and Your Options for Treatment

-For women who don’t get a period or have irregularities with their menses have what is called a Hypothalamic dysfunction (which can causes emotional stress, extreme changed in weight, whether it be gaining or losing.
+For women who don’t get a period or have irregularities with their menses have what is called a Hypothalamic dysfunction (which can cause emotional stress, extreme change in weight, whether it be gaining or losing.

 Ovulation Induction For Women